Configuring a CI/CD pipeline

 Before proceeding, you'll need an Umbraco Cloud project and a CI/CD pipeline.
 You will also need the required files to add to your pipeline for successful interaction with the Umbraco Cloud API.

-1. Pick an Umbraco Cloud project, preferably with a development environment (but not a requirement)
+1. Pick an Umbraco Cloud project, preferably with more than one environment (but not a requirement).

-1. Create a new or an existing CI/CD pipeline in Azure DevOps or GitHub Actions.
+2. Create a new or an existing CI/CD pipeline in Azure DevOpsarrow-up-right or GitHub Actionsarrow-up-right.

-In this guide, deployments are targeted at the leftmost environment in your Umbraco Cloud setup.
-This means if you have a Development environment, it will be automatically selected for deployment.
-If no Development environment exists, the Live environment will be used.
+In this guide, deployments target the left-most environment in your Umbraco Cloud setup.
+This means if you have more than one environment, the left-most environment will automatically be selected for deployment.
+If only a single environment exists, this environment will be used.

 Obtaining the Project ID and API Key